 The Pantheon has been well-preserved in the modern era, and the largest concrete structure in Rome is even used for Catholic church services today.
-Much is unknown about how ancient Romans built the Pantheon, but the main dome measures 142 feet in diameter and is made of concrete.
+Much is unknown about how ancient Romans built the Pantheon, like how was concrete invented?
+But the main dome on the building measures 142 feet in diameter and is made of concrete.

 5. Burj Khalifa

 The tallest man-made tower in the world, Burj Khalifa sits in the city of Dubai.
 This record-breaking skyscraper measures 2,722 feet from the ground to its tallest point, and construction professionals relied on over 430,000 cubic yards of concrete to finish the project.
 The grand opening of the tower took place in 2010 where attendees witnessed history in the making.

 Burj Khalifa is used as a multi-purpose building containing offices, studio apartments, restaurants and more for residents of Dubai.